 Responsive web design is becoming more and more important for SEO.
 Google likes responsive websites for a number of reasons.
 Firstly, responsive design websites have one URL (and the same HTML) irrespective of a device, which makes it more efficient for Google to index your website.
 Secondly, it is much easier for users to share content which is located on one URL.
 Lastly, if you have a single responsive website instead of separate desktop and mobile versions, you can avoid the issue of duplicate content and, as a result, the negative impact on your search rankings.

 Responsive web design costs less

 Being one of the hottest trends, responsive web design is more than meets the eye.
 Compared to having two separate websites, it can save on cost and time.
 You should not waste precious time and resources creating a mobile version of the website along with the existing desktop website.
 With a responsive design, you can build a single web resource which is optimized for all the devices and achieve significant savings.

 Responsive design websites are easy to maintain

 Running two separate desktop and mobile versions of your website means that you need to have two separate SEO strategies.
 But with responsive web design, you have only one website that needs to be updated.
 It’s very simple.
 Obviously, managing one resource will take less time and cost less.
 Besides, you can easily and quickly make any changes to the website through multiple devices.

 The list of benefits of responsive web design could continue.
 No wonder this is a hot topic these days.
 Building a website that is 100% responsive isn’t a big challenge.
 If you already have a website, then you should consider testing its responsiveness.
-There are great free web design testing tools.
+There are great free responsive design testing tools.
 Or ask for professional assistance from our highly experienced support team, no matter what website issue you face!